Near Society Hill in Darlington County, South Carolina — The American South (South Atlantic)

 2. David Rogerson Williams - Biographical Directory of the United States Congress.
 (Submitted on November 24, 2010, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page originally submitted on , by David Bullard of Seneca, South Carolina.
-This page has been viewed 426 times since then and 53 times this year.
-Photos: 1. submitted on , by David Bullard of Seneca, South Carolina.
-2. submitted on , by PaulwC3 of Northern, Virginia. • Bill Pfingsten was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on December 13, 2019.
+It was originally submitted on November 17, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 607 times since then and 51 times this year.
+Photos: 1. submitted on November 17, 2010, by David Bullard of Seneca, South Carolina.
+2. submitted on May 10, 2011, by PaulwC3 of Northern, Virginia. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of the grave • Can you help?